Ingleborough

 Walk Details for Climbing Ingleborough

-Distance: 7 miles linear walk
+Distance: Ingleton: 7 miles linear walk Clapham: 10 miles.

-Parking: One of the many pay and display car parks in Ingleton.
+Parking: Ingleton: One of the many pay and display car parks in Ingleton.
 This route starts from the bus stop in the Community Centre pay and display.

 Public Transport: Yes.
 Traveline buses are in operation between the areas of Skipton, Settle, Kirkby Lonsdale, Hawes and Lancaster.
 Check the bus timetables for more in depth information.